TestZucky/hospital_api/README.md

 - Use Flask-Uploads or Flask-S3 to support file uploads
 - Use pytest to test models, views, and JWT flow
 - Use coverage.py to check what % of code is tested
 - Create Dockerfile and docker-compose.yml, Include MySQL in docker-compose.
+[DONE]
 - Create GraphQL API.
 - API Versioing.
 - Deploy it on Render.
 - Containerize the application.
+[DONE]